If you don’t have any credit and need to start building, you can skip down to step 2.

 You can’t start rebuilding your credit until you start making your payments, even missing one payment can take you so far back that it will feel like you are starting over again.

 Also, remember this is step 1, don’t worry about making extra payments at this point, just the minimums.
-We are trying to put out the fire, if your credit card says the minimum is $10.00, send them $10.00.
+We are trying to calm the fire first, if your credit card says the minimum is $10.00, send them $10.00.

 Its also better to spread the wealth here, don’t get caught making large payments on a single card trying to pay them off one at a time, to rebuild your credit you going to have to work on all of them at the same time.

-CREDIT TIP 1 – Set an automatic payment for the minimum payment to be sent to your credit cards or lines of credit 2-3 days in advance of the actual due date.
+CREDIT TIP 1 – Set an automatic payment for the minimum payment to be sent to your credit cards or lines of credit 3-5 days in advance of the actual due date.
 It can take that much time for your credit company to receive the payment.
-If you pay your credit card on the date it is due, and the bank doesn’t receive it for a few days they will mark that payment late; it may not show up on credit bureau but it will affect
+If you pay your credit card on the date it is due, and the bank doesn’t receive it for a few days they will mark that payment late; it may not show up on credit bureau but it will affect your relationship with that bank,

 STEP 1.5: PUT OUT THE FIRE